 Dr. Berger is the Professor Dorothy Hodges Olson Endowed Chair in Nursing and an advanced practice nurse at the Nebraska Medical Center.
-She received her bachelor of science in nursing degree from Creighton University in Omaha, NE and her masters and doctoral degrees in nursing from the University of Nebraska Medical Center in Omaha.
-Dr. Berger's clinical background includes a decade in all levels of coronary care and over two decades in oncology nursing care.
+She received her bachelor of science in nursing degree from Creighton University in Omaha, NE and her masters and PhD degrees in nursing from the University of Nebraska Medical Center in Omaha.
+Dr. Berger's clinical background includes a decade in all levels of coronary care and over three decades in oncology nursing care.
 She has held positions in Washington, California and Nebraska.

 - Extensive undergraduate level classroom and clinical teaching experience in medical-surgical nursing and chronic illness nursing

 - Teaches oncology nursing and concepts courses to graduate and PhD students